-Ambient Air (Odour) Parameter Standard Limit Source of Standard Limit H 2 S 7 μg/m3 (30-min averaging) WHO NH 3 NH 3 30 μg/m3 (30-min averaging) Dimethyl disulphide 56 μg/m3 (10-min averaging) Dimethyl sulphide 30 μg/m3 (10-min averaging) Ontario's Ambient Air Quality Criteria Methyl mercaptan 13 μg/m3 (10-min averaging) Criteria
+Ambient Air (Odour) Parameter Standard Limit Source of Standard Limit H 2 S 7 μg/m3 (30-min averaging) WHO NH 3 30 μg/m3 (30-min averaging) NIH, US Dimethyl disulphide 56 μg/m3 (10-min averaging) Dimethyl sulphide 30 μg/m3 (10-min averaging) Ontario's Ambient Air Quality Criteria Methyl mercaptan 13 μg/m3 (10-min averaging) Citteria

-\Continuous measurement for 24 hrs at plot boundary and nearby sensitive receptor(s)
+^{}Continuous measurement for 24 hrs at plot boundary and nearby sensitive receptor(s)

 - 14. Whenever a foul odour complaint arises, the Project Owner/Operator shall conduct an air quality monitoring of the parameters listed in condition no. 13 at the odour control unit exhaust, plot boundaries, and at nearby sensitive receptors, for at least 1-hour to 24-hours (continuous) extendable to seven (7) days.
 The monitoring instrument should have an averaging time of at least 10 minutes, including records of wind direction and valid calibration certificate. - 15.
-A quarterly Environmental Performance Report (EPR) including environmental protection measures implementation and monitoring and a brief description with photo documentation of the construction progress (as applicable).
+A semi-annual Environmental Performance Report (EPR) including environmental protection measures implementation and monitoring and a brief description with photo documentation of the construction progress (as applicable).
 The EPR should include quarterly air quality monitoring report for the parameters listed in condition no. 13 with the meteorological data and monitoring location map.
-The quarterly EPR shall be submitted to the ECS within seven (7) days after each reporting period.
+The EPR shall be submitted to ECS@dm.gov.ae within seven (7) days after each reporting period.
+The subject of the email submission should indicate the reference number of the EC issued for the Project.